Alice-Xiong/magnet_mapper_control/README.md

 # open command terminal in the directory where you loaded these files

-# check configuration before starting controller
-py -3 config_setter.py

-# You can also open the 'config.json' file to change configs directly
+# You can also open the 'config.json' file to change configs directly or run the command below to change settings.

-# run main controller program
 py -3 main.py
 ```